ndegheselle/blog.degheselle.fr/_posts/2023-01-14-setting-up-express-with-an-app-and-api.md

 ## *Optional* : Setup for convenience

-Convenient (ease of developpement and debug) but optional steps.
+Convenient (ease of development and debug) but optional steps.

 ### Auto reload server and use npm scripts